-Applications for change of use, adaptation or extension of community facilities, including facilities to support home working, will be considered for approval, providing:
+Applications for change of use, adaptation or extension of community facilities, including facilities to support home working, will be supported, providing:

-- i. there is no loss in the community value of the site to the Plan area's population; or - ii. evidence has been presented to the Council's satisfaction that a community use is no longer viable; or - iii. an alternative and comparable facility is provided in a suitable, nearby location within the neighbourhood.
+- i. there is no loss in the community value of the site; - ii. there is evidence that a community use is no longer viable; - iii. an alternative and comparable facility is provided in a suitable, nearby location within the neighbourhood.

-Applications for new community facilities will be considered for approval, where they are accessible by public transport.
+Applications for new community facilities will be supported.